UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-An object with a two :code:`titleInfo` elements and one having an attribute of :code:`displayLabel="some string"`.
+An object with two :code:`titleInfo` elements and one having an attribute of :code:`displayLabel="some string"`.

 Justification
 ^^^^^^^^^^^^^